-- Services you pay for, e.g. cleaning
+- Services you pay for, such as cleaning

 Broadly speaking, if your likely income will be up to £4,250 and your expenses are small, the scheme would probably suit you.
-If your income will be much above this amount and your expenses are, say, £2,000 or more, you'd probably be better off declaring the income and paying tax.
+If your income will be much above this amount and your expenses are, for example, £2,000 or more, you'd probably be better off declaring the income and paying tax.

 Find the right tenant